percona/everest-doc/docs/release-notes/Percona Everest 0.10.0 (2024-04-30).md

 !!! important
      - You need to download CLI version >=0.10.0 for the upgrade command to work.
 You can only upgrade to one version at a time.
 For instance, you can upgrade from version 0.9.0 to version 0.10.0, but not directly from version 0.8 to version 0.10.

-We're thrilled to announce that you can now easily upgrade your Percona Everest instance using our new Command Line Interface (CLI).
-The CLI upgrade process is simple and straightforward, enabling you to quickly and easily upgrade your database to the latest version.
+We're thrilled to announce that you can now upgrade your Percona Everest instance using our new Command Line Interface (CLI).
+The CLI upgrade process is simple and straightforward, enabling you to quickly upgrade your database to the latest version.

 For more information on upgrading Percona Everest, see our [documentation](https://docs.percona.com/everest/upgrade_with_cli.html).